Linaro/lava/doc/v2/writing-multinode.rst

 Using MultiNode commands to pass data between devices
 =====================================================

-:ref:`lava_send` can be used to send data between devices.
+:ref:`lava_send` can be used to send additional data to other devices, beyond just :term:`messageID`.
+Data is sent as key-value pairs following the messageID.
 A device can send data at any time, and that data will be broadcast to all devices in the MultiNode group.
-The data can be downloaded by any device in the group using the messageID using :ref:`lava_wait` or :ref:`lava_wait_all`.
-Data is sent as key-value pairs.
+The data can be received by any device in the group waiting on the target messageID using :ref:`lava_wait` or :ref:`lava_wait_all`.

 .. note:: The message data is stored in a cache file which will be overwritten when the next synchronization call is made.
 Ensure that your scripts make use of (or copy aside) any MultiNode cache data before calling any other MultiNode API helpers that may clear the cache.

-For example, if a device raises a network interface and wants to make data about that network connection available to other devices in the group, the device can send the IP address using ``lava-send``::
+For example, if a device activates a network interface and wants to make data about that network connection available to other devices in the group, the device can send the IP address using ``lava-send``::